Computer EngineeringComputer Engineering

 - PhD project 09/2001-09/2004; the UK Overseas Research Students Awards Scheme (ORSAS) and also partly funded by the University of Manchester.

-I had or have the great opportunity to work with the following students (in alphabetical order):
+I had or have the great opportunity to work with the following students either as the main supervisor or co-supervisors:

 - Elgin Akpinar, MSc, Computer Engineering, METU, completed 2014;